AndreaFalanti/popnas/README.md

   For time series (1D inputs), specify the kernel size as @ instead of @x@, since the kernel size is mono dimensional.

 **Search strategy**:
-- **max_children**: defines the maximum amount of cells the algorithm can train in each iteration (except the first step, which trains all possible cells).
+- **max_children**: defines the maximum number of cells the algorithm can train in each iteration (except the first step, which trains all possible cells).
-- **max_exploration_children**: defines the maximum amount of cells the algorithm can train in the exploration step.
+- **max_exploration_children**: defines the maximum number of cells the algorithm can train in the exploration step.
 - **score_metric**: specifies the metric used for estimating the prediction quality of the trained models.
   Currently supported: [accuracy, f1_score].
 - **additional_pareto_objectives**: defines the additional objectives considered during the search alongside the score metric, for optimizing